fhnw-hpc/fs24-mc1/README.md

 ### Part 3: Communication Patterns

-*TODO: Rewrite this, so it is more free text and the stdents write some nice small text and images about their new design and not only answer the questions.*

 1. Rewrite your application of part 1 using another communication framework such as RabbitMQ and/or another underlying messaging protocol such as ZeroMQ or MQTT.

 2. Pack your rewritten application into containers.